JonahKember/MA-Thesis/Connector_Hubs.md

 ![image](https://user-images.githubusercontent.com/81769550/123014774-ef661f80-d394-11eb-8e20-e5071aaeb0dd.png)

 ## Connector Hubs
 Across scales, one of the most important characteristics of brain networks is their modularity– the fact that they can be easily divided into distinct subnetworks that show a relatively high degree of within-module connectivity, and a relatively low degree of between-module connectivity.

-In the context of large-scale functional networks (like those recorded from EEG or fMRI and which index the shared neural activity between distinct regions) this modular structure allows for specialized processing, like that required for distinct cognitive functions, to take place in relative independence from irrelevant or disruptive processing.
+In the context of large-scale functional networks, this modular structure allows for specialized processing to take place in relative independence from irrelevant or disruptive processing.

 Equally important to this modular organization, however, is the ability to integrate the information between these modules.
-Higher-order, more complex cognitive processes require the combination of a number of lower-level functions, each of which might be localized to some extent to distinct modules.
-How then do large-scale cortical networks integrate the processing between modules?
-There are various ways in which they could integrate processing between modules, yet there is evidence to suggest that natural selection has arrived at one in particular.
+Higher-order, more complex cognitive processes require the combination of a number of lower-level functions, each of which might be localized in some extent to distinct modules.
+How then do large-scale cortical networks go about integrating the processing between modules?
+Interestingly, while there are various ways in which they could integrate processing between modules, there is evidence to suggest that natural selection has arrived at one in particular.
 This method of integration relies on the use of privileged nodes, called connector hubs.
 Connector hubs are nodes in a network characterized by two distinct properties: their connections are evenly distributed across modules (making them connectors), and they hold a high number of connections with nodes in their own module (making them a hub).

 ![image](https://user-images.githubusercontent.com/81769550/123013841-f8ee8800-d392-11eb-9016-0e0d791acaaa.png)

 In large-scale functional networks, connector hubs are crucial to cognition.
 The ability of connector hubs to ‘tune’ their within-module connections (that is, strengthen or weaken the connections they share with other nodes in their module) is thought to be a fundamental mechanism used by the brain for the integration of information between modules.
-This power that connector hubs hold in influencing the modularity of the entire network is what led Bertolero et al. (2018) to describe them as potential “conductors of the brain’s neural symphony”.
+This power that connector hubs hold in influencing the modularity, and exchange of information in the entire network is what led Bertolero et al. (2018) to describe them as potential “conductors of the brain’s neural symphony”.
 By tuning their within-module connections, connector hubs effectively gate the transfer of information between modules.

 This importance is a double-edged sword, however.
-When connector hubs are damaged, or when the topology of a functional network is such that no connector hubs exist, networks are limited in their ability to influence the level of within- and between-module communication, and wide-spread cognitive impairments can arise.
+When connector hubs are damaged, or when the topology of a functional network is such that no connector hubs exist, networks are inefficient in their ability to influence the level of within- and between-module communication (inefficieint in the sense that they require more edges to be changed for the same change in modularity).
+When this occurs, wide-spread cognitive impairments can arise.

 Recently, research by Hiller & Fiebach (2019) found that the level of integration between modules in intrinsic brain networks, captured through resting-state fMRI, is reduced in those with attention-deficit/hyperactivity disorder.
 Given the fundamental mechanism described by Bertolero et al. (2018), this lack of integration might arise from an inability of connector hubs to influence the modularity and communication between modules of the global network.

-By examining the ability connector hubs have in influencing network modularity, and correlating this ability with ADHD symptoms severity, we could provide associative evidence that this is the case; that weak connector hubs are to blame for the lack of integration between modules in the intrinsically connected functional brain networks found in those with ADHD.
+If so, we should find a relationship between the ability connector hubs have in influencing network modularity, and ADHD symptoms severity.
+Sucha relationship would provide associative evidence that weak connector hubs are to blame for the lack of integration between modules in the intrinsically connected functional brain networks found in those with ADHD.

 ### Identifying and Characterizing Connector Hubs
 To identify connector hubs, we need to quantify their two defining properties: the diversity of their connections amongst different modules, and their high number of within-module connections.
-To do so, we’ll use the participation coefficient and the within-module degree z-score, respectively.
+To do so, we’ll use the participation coefficient and the within-module degree, respectively.

 #### Participation Coefficient
 The participation coefficient measures a node’s tendency to distribute its connections evenly between modules, and is measured as follows: